Java Methods and Basic Object-Oriented Programming

 }

-• public: This keyword means the method can be accessed from anywhere in our program.
+• public: This keyword indicates that the method can be accessed from anywhere within our program.

-• static: This means the method belongs to the class itself, not to any specific instance of the class.
-Don't worry too much about this for now; we'll explore it more later.
+• static: This means that the method belongs to the class itself, not to a particular instance of the class.
+We'll delve into this concept more deeply later; for now, think of it as a requirement for methods we want to use without creating an object.

-• void: This indicates that our method doesn't return any value.
-It just performs an action (printing a greeting).
+• void: This signifies that our method does not return any value.
+It performs an action—printing a greeting—but does not hand back any data.

-• printGreeting: This is the name we've given our method.
-We can call it using this name.
+• printGreeting: This is the name we've assigned to our method.
+We will use this name to invoke or call the method.

-• (String name): This is the parameter our method accepts - a String called name.
-When we call this method, we'll need to provide a name.
+• (String name): This is a parameter—a piece of data our method accepts.
+It expects a String, which we've named name.
+When we call this method, we'll need to provide a value for this parameter.

 3. Great!
 Now that we've created a method, let's use it.
-In the main method, replace the TODO comment with:
+Within the main method, replace the // TODO: Call methods here comment with:

 printGreeting("Alice");

-This line calls our printGreeting method and passes it the name "Alice".
+This line calls or invokes our printGreeting method and passes it the name "Alice" as an argument.
+The argument provides the specific input the method needs to perform its action.

-4. Save the file, then let's compile and run the program.
+4. Save the file, and let's compile and run the program.
 In the terminal at the bottom of your WebIDE, type these commands:

 javac ~/project/MethodDemo.java